Quick install: Linux (CUPS and/or Samba)

 If you selected Education or Small/Medium Enterprise (SME) or Corporate, go to step 7.

-The account selection popup option is enabled at the user level.
-Once the option is enabled, the user must run the client software.
-If the client software is not running, the popup cannot display, and the job remains paused in the print queueA print queue displays information about documents that are waiting to be printed, such as the printing status, document owner, and number of pages to print.
-You can use the print queue to view, pause, resume, restart, and cancel print jobs..
-This option is considered high impact.
-You are presented with two strategies that allow you to choose the implementation approach that best suits your needs.
+However, in environments where user interaction for Account Selection is required and can only be done via the User Client (and cannot be done at the printing device), running the User Client is mandatory.
+Hence, deploying it immediately is also mandatory.
+If not, the user is unable to carry out the configured user interaction for Account Selection, and the job remains paused in the print queueA print queue displays information about documents that are waiting to be printed, such as the printing status, document owner, and number of pages to print.
+You can use the print queue to view, pause, resume, restart, and cancel print jobs. and does not appear on the printing device.

-Minimal impact (Initial single user testing)—the account popup is enabled only for a single user for testing purposes.
+Minimal impact (Initial single user testing)—the Account Selection option requiring user interaction is enabled only for a single user for testing purposes.
 You need to nominate the testing account; this can be an existing system/domain account used for testing purposes or your own user account.
 The username should be in the format used to log in to the domain/system (usually the short form).
+Depending on the environment, you can test the user interaction for Account Selection either on the User Client or on the printing device.
+The minimal impact strategy allows you to test Account Selection with user interaction using the nominated test system/domain user account, after which you can configure other users with similar Account Selection options.

 If in doubt, select the minimal impact strategy.
 This ensures the impact is isolated to only the nominated test account.